wp-plugins/ik-facebook/readme.txt

 * Styling a Custom Facebook Feed
 * Adding a Facebook Like Button to your website, anywhere!
 * Showing Facebook Comments in your Custom Facebook Feed!
+* Adding a Facebook-powered Photo Gallery to your website!
 * and our quality documentation won't leave you hanging!

 The IK Facebook Plugin includes options to set the Title of the custom Facebook Feed widget, whether or not to show the Like Button above the custom Facebook Feed widget, and whether or not to show the Profile Picture.
 The IK Facebook Plugin supports both the Light and Dark color schemes for the Like Button widget and has multiple color schemes for the custom Facebook Feed widget.